Daleville, Indiana

 Daleville is a town in Salem Township, Delaware County, Indiana, United States.
 The population was 1,651 at the 2020 census.
-It is part of the Muncie, IN Metropolitan Statistical Area.
+It is part of the Muncie, IN, Metropolitan Statistical Area.

 History

 Daleville was founded by American Revolutionary War veteran Alexander "Campbell" Dale.

-Daleville was named Campbell Dale, when his family settled at the site in the 1820s.
+Daleville was named after Campbell Dale, when his family settled at the site in the 1820s.
 It was platted in 1838.

-Daleville is the newest town in Indiana, as it was officially incorporated as a town in 1982.
+Daleville is the newest town in Indiana, as it was officially incorporated as a town in 1982 to avoid annexation by its neighbor Chesterfield.

 The Daleville Broncos high school baseball team won the 2016 and 2018 Indiana high school athletic association 1a baseball state titles.